opensha/ucerf3-etas-launcher/parallel/README.md

 ### When the job completes

 When the job completes, it will no longer be listed in the output of the `squeue -u $USER` command.
 This means that either it completed successfully, ended in error, or ran out of time and aborted.
 For the latter case, you can follow these steps again to resubmit and the job will pick up where it left off.
 If it completed sucessfully, then you will see the final binary output files.
-I usually like to look at the end of the STDOUT file for the jab to make sure that everything looks good:
+I usually like to look at the end of the STDOUT file for the job to make sure that everything looks good:

 ```
 [kmilner@hpc-login3 2018_08_30-MojaveM7]$ tail -n 20 etas_parallel.slurm.o1437787